AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Related Literature

 \subsection{Backtesting and Execution Biases in Cryptocurrency Markets}

 Realistic backtesting is difficult even in traditional assets \citep{lopez2018advances}, and the problem is amplified in cryptocurrency perpetual futures.
-The 24/7 trading cycle, coupled with frequent and extreme volatility, makes data alignment and timestamp integrity critical \citep{liu2020riskscrypto,liu2022commonriskcrypto}.
-Early work in this area highlighted the prevalence of look-ahead bias, where information unavailable at the time of a decision is improperly included in a backtest, leading to systematically inflated performance metrics.
-Recent work also documents substantial microstructure frictions, arbitrage constraints, and liquidity fragmentation across venues in cryptocurrency markets \citep{makarov2020trading}, reinforcing the need for conservative execution assumptions in backtests.
+The 24/7 trading cycle and extreme volatility make data alignment and timestamp integrity critical \citep{liu2020riskscrypto,liu2022commonriskcrypto}.
+Prior work highlights look-ahead bias, microstructure frictions, arbitrage constraints, and liquidity fragmentation as recurring sources of inflated backtest evidence in crypto markets \citep{makarov2020trading}.
+These findings motivate strict execution assumptions rather than post-hoc adjustments.

-More specific to perpetual contracts, the modeling of funding payments represents a significant source of potential error.
-Both academic studies and practitioner reports emphasize that funding payments and contract design features can be first-order for both profitability and risk, and that naive backtests that omit or misalign funding can be materially misleading \citep{ackerer2024perpetualpricing,jermann2023pricingperpetual,gornall2025fundingcrisisproofed}.
-Recent work also studies market-quality implications of perpetual-futures design \citep{ruan2025perpetualquality} and documents strong linkages between spot and derivatives markets, including price discovery effects in Bitcoin futures \citep{hung2021pricediscovery,shynkevich2020infoeff}.
-Empirical work exploring modeling and forecasting of perpetual-futures prices for trading applications further underscores that the data-generation and settlement mechanics of the contract family matter for inference \citep{malik2023perpetualpricing}.
-Our work builds upon this literature by architecting a backtest engine that programmatically enforces T+1 execution and no-look-ahead funding calculations, moving beyond identification of the problem to providing an architectural solution.
+More specific to perpetual contracts, funding modeling remains a major source of error.
+Recent work on perpetual-futures pricing, basis risk, and market quality shows that contract design and funding mechanics can be first-order drivers of both profitability and liquidity, so backtests that omit or misalign funding can be materially misleading \citep{ackerer2024perpetualpricing,gornall2025fundingcrisisproofed,ruan2025perpetualquality}.
+A complementary systems-oriented review of perpetual futures across centralized and decentralized exchanges likewise shows how exchange design and trader behavior shape those mechanics \citep{chen2024perpetualcexdex}.
+Recent evidence also documents strong linkages between spot and derivatives markets, including price discovery in Bitcoin futures \citep{hung2021pricediscovery,shynkevich2020infoeff}.
+Empirical work on modeling and forecasting perpetual-futures prices for trading applications further underscores that data construction and contract settlement mechanics matter for inference \citep{malik2023perpetualpricing}.
+This work builds on that literature by programmatically enforcing \(t\!+\!1\) execution and no-look-ahead funding calculations in the backtest engine, moving from problem identification to a traceable implementation pattern.